Samjith888/Chat-App-using-Socket-Programming-and-Tkinter/README.md

 Description:

 This is a simple chat application using socket prgramming in Python.
 Tkinter is used here to create the GUI.
 Here the sever can handle multiple client requests.
 This will allow file transfer.

+Steps:

+   Extract both server.7z and client.7z files into the same directory.

-Steps: First run the Server.exe and click the button to activate. secondly run the client.exe then enter the IP Address of the target system and click the button.
+   Run the server.exe and click the button to activate.
+Secondly run the client.exe then enter the IP Address of the target system and click the button.

 Also user can use the H-Server.py and H-Client.py exe files